hlandau/ncdocs/domain-names.md

   - MX: MX records cannot be specified directly.
-Instead, where a domain name provides a service using the "service" item type for a service with an application name of "smtp" and a transport protocol name of "tcp" (`_smtp._tcp`), implementations generating DNS records shall generate an MX record for each endpoint specified for that service which specifies a port number of 25.
+Instead, where a domain name provides a service using the "service" item type for a service with an application name of "smtp" and a transport protocol name of "tcp" (`_smtp._tcp`), implementations generating DNS records MUST generate an MX record for each endpoint specified for that service which specifies a port number of 25.
 Any `_smtp._tcp` SRV record with a port number other than 25 is ignored.
 The MX record shall be constructed using the priority and target fields of the SRV record.
 The weight and port fields shall be discarded.

-    Implementations must still make the SRV records available in addition to the MX records.
+    Implementations MUST still make the SRV records available in addition to the MX records.

   - "loc": Used to identify zero or more physical location records.
 This item shall map to zero or more DNS resource records of type "LOC", and is semantically equivalent to that set of resource records.

-    The value for this item shall be of one of the following forms:
+    The value for this item SHALL be of one of the following forms:

-    - An array of zero or more items.
-Each such item shall be a string conforming to the textual format specified in RFC 1876 s.
+    - An array of zero or more value.
+Each such value SHALL be a string conforming to the textual format specified in RFC 1876 s.
 3 for the type-specific data.

     - A string.
-Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what as encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an array containing that string and be processed as though that was what as encountered, as per the above form.